A Comprehensive Guide To Real Estate Accounting

 5. Strategic Planning

 Accounting provides the data needed for strategic planning in real estate.
-Whether it’s deciding when to sell a property, how to finance a new acquisition, or where to cut costs, accounting information is vital for making sound business decisions.
+Accounting information is vital for making sound business decisions, deciding when to sell a property, how to finance a new acquisition, or where to cut costs.

 Common Mistakes in Real Estate Accounting